 Randy Groves knows Eugene and he has a record of impressive accomplishments.
 He is your former Fire Chief where he innovated, set the vision, and led the merger between the Eugene and Springfield fire departments - improving service while reducing cost.

-Now he is seeking to be your City Councilor for Ward 8 because he wants to continue making a difference.
-He wants to be a force for positive change and put his experience, common sense and proven leadership to work for you.
+Now he is your City Councilor for Ward 8 because he wants to continue making a difference.
+He will be a force for positive change and put his experience, common sense and proven leadership to work for you.

 “Great candidates for elected service can be hard to find.
 Especially those with the track record, experience and commitment Randy has.
 Rosie and I are grateful Randy is running and he has our support.”

 (Councilor Chris Pryor, Ward 8 – not seeking reelection)

 “Whether in union leadership or as fire chief, his expertise in health care delivery, fire service, environmental protection, and public safety will continue to be a great asset for our city.
 I'm thrilled to support Randy Groves for City Council."
 (Val Hoyle, Oregon Labor Commissioner)